jeffduda/DANTsR/README.md

 <!-- badges: end -->

-The goal of DANTsR is to provide diffusion imaging extensions to ANTsR.
+DANTsR provides diffusion imaging extensions to ANTsR.

+“Tensors?
+Richard had no idea what a tensor was, but he had noticed that when math geeks started throwing the word around, it meant that they were headed in the general direction of actually getting something done.”

+  - Neal Stephenson, Reamde (2011).

 ## Installation